 Lately, retail investors have also been able to realize the depth and potential of commodity trading.
 With these understandings, they are now more knowledgeable about the basic fundamentals of demand and supply of this market.
 Another encouraging factor in popularizing the commodity market among the retail segment is that commodities future are less volatile as compared to that with stocks and bonds.
 This facilitates the wider options for diversification of the portfolio.

-In fact, the size of the commodity market in India is also quite significant in the total GDP of about Rs.
+In fact, the size of the commodity market in India is also quite significant.
+Of the total GDP of about Rs.
 13, 30,000 crores, commodity-related industries constitute 58% of this figure.
 Further, currently, various commodities across the Indian economy register about Rs.
 1, 40,000 Crores mark.

 The MCX (Multi commodity exchange) is the world’s largest exchange in silver, the second largest in Gold, copper and natural gas and third largest in crude oil futures.
 However, the exchange-traded commodities account for only a fifth of the total volume of commodities traded in India.
 At the global level, the future market in commodities is about 30-40 times the size of physical commodities trade.
 More of this difference indicates the more thinly spread of risk across the market.
 So evidently there is tremendous scope for increase in the volumes of commodity trading in India.

-The rising trade volumes of commodities traders are mainly due to the fact it provides an efficient platform for hedging against price and other economic uncertainties or global volatility.
-The commodity exchange provider a transparent discovery of price.
-On these exchanges, the active participation of stakeholders of the commodity value chain facilitates fain value price.
+The rising trade volumes of commodities traders are mainly due to the fact that it provides an efficient platform for hedging against price and other economic uncertainties or global volatility.
+The commodity exchange provides a transparent discovery of price.
+On these exchanges, the active participation of stakeholders of the commodity value chain facilitates fair value price.
 This could happen only because of the easy accessibility of information on demand and supply condition of the market.